bhbale/baleywalla/_posts/2025-03-17-which-affiliates.markdown

 <figure>
     <img src="/uploads/which-affiliates-4.png" alt="blah blah">
-     <figcaption>The product research and buying journey with the 'buy' stage highlighted where a user is ready to make a purchase</figcaption>
+     <figcaption>The product research and buying journey tailored to affiliate insights that we collected from previous research findings with areas highlighted that we use to generate ideas as a squad</figcaption>
 </figure>

 ### Opportunities